Firstly, congratulations on choosing to study! You are one step closer to achieving your goal, whatever that may be.

 - Eliminate distractions.
 Try your best to eliminate distractions that hinder you from getting into the study zone.
 This might mean locking yourself in a quiet space where no one can find you or saying no to a social engagement when you have a lot of study on.

-Finally, here are a handful of extra tips on to help you get over the finish line:
+Finally, here are a handful of extra tips to help you get over the finish line:

-If you need help, go and get it.
-There is no benefit in wasting time on struggling through something.
+- If you need help, go and get it.
+There is no benefit in wasting time on struggling with something.

 As you embark on this challenging yet rewarding chapter in your life, remember why you chose to study.
-It’s your light at the end of the tunnel.
+It will be your light at the end of the tunnel.

 Are you looking to study project management or training and assessment?
-CIT Solutions offer over 30 Nationally Accredited qualifications from certificate to advanced diploma level.
+CIT Solutions offer over 20 nationally recognised qualifications from certificate to advanced diploma level.
 Browse our courses today.